 Check the availability of your divorce lawyer: It is essential that your divorce lawyer be available when you need it.
 Naturally, no lawyer will provide you with a hotline to answer all your little concerns, but your lawyer must be available, and able to set an appointment (telephone or not) within 48 hours after you have asked for it.
 If your lawyer is unreachable or impossible to contact, change it!

 You may not have noticed but animals work very hard for sustenance and survival too.
 From tending to their young, preparing shelter and watching out for their colony animals work as hard as humans if not more.
 Yes! we have animal workaholics too.

-Without arms and legs earthworms are very active in recycling nature.
-They feed on decaying vegetation and convert them to nutrient rich soil which is very important for the growth of plants.
+Without arms and legs, earthworms are very active in recycling nature.
+They feed on decaying vegetation and convert them to the nutrient-rich soil which is very important for the growth of plants.
 Some people keep earthworms for their recycling benefits.

 Wrasses are brightly colored sea fish.
 They basically clean after other sea creatures.
 They come in various sizes.
 They swim alongside other sea creatures feeding on their waste and carcasses thereby helping to clean the water.

 Adult salmon during the spawning season every fall, swim back to the rivers where they were born to spawn their young.
 To achieve this, they must survive strong currents, predatory animals, and different terrine to get to the river where most often they themselves were born.
 The journey is so stressful to their bodies that as soon as they finish spawning they die.